 I truly love photographing weddings.
 It is an honour and a privilege to be asked by a couple to document their special day.
 I can still remember how fast my own wedding day went by, and having beautiful photographs to look back on is so important to me.

-My style of photography could be described as documentary, photo-journalistic, or reportage.
+My style of photography would best be described as documentary, photo-journalistic, or reportage.

 What does this mean?

 I feel the best way to do this is by watching for those special (and often fleeting) moments that have strong emotions attached to them.
 It could be a gaze, a tear, a laugh, a smile… but it is almost always a moment that will be remembered.
-Shooting in a documentary fashion means that I won’t be lining everyone up against a barn wall with balloons.
-What it does mean is that I am constantly watching, waiting, and observing, so when the time presents itself I am ready to capture those special moments.
+Shooting in a documentary fashion means that I won’t be lining everyone up against a barn wall with balloons, but rather that I am constantly watching, waiting, and observing so when the time presents itself I am ready to capture those special moments.

-I am at my best when people forget there is a professional photographer at the wedding.
+I am at my best when people forget that there are professional photographers at the wedding.
 This is difficult to do during the ceremony, of course, but during the reception I try my best to blend in, be unobtrusive, and shoot.
-I work with cameras that are smaller in size and use shorter lenses that require me to be closer to the action.
-I want to create photographs that give the viewer a sense of “being there”, and I want to capture real moments without directing or interrupting anything that is happening.
+I work with cameras that are smaller in size and use shorter lenses, which requires me to be closer to the action.
+My second shooter does the same, because we want to create photographs that give the viewer a sense of “being there”.
+Finally, I want to capture real moments without directing or interrupting anything that is happening.

-I don’t want to direct you cutting the cake, I don’t want to pose you for a specific photograph, and I don’t want to interrupt a moment to re-arrange something on the table or to move you to better light right when a magical moment is happening.
-You enjoy your day, and I’ll do my best to document it so you have beautiful photos to remember it by.
+I don’t want to direct you when you cut the cake, I will rarely pose you for a specific photograph, and I don’t want to interrupt a moment to re-arrange something on the table or move you to better light right when a magical moment is happening.
+I just want you to enjoy your day, and we’ll do our best to document it so that you have beautiful photos to remember it by.